 Masturbation and sex don’t help concentration, when you’re trying to concentrate you automatically try and avoid distractions.
-Therefore, when a user wants to concentrate, they don’t even think, automatically opening the browser, feeding the little monster and partially ending the craving.
-Getting on with the matter at hand, already forgetting they’ve viewed porn.
+Therefore, when a user wants to concentrate, they don’t even think – automatically opening the browser, feeding the little monster and partially ending the craving.
+They get on with the matter at hand, already forgetting they’ve viewed porn.
 After years of dopamine flooding the neurological changes affect abilities such as accessing information, planning and impulse control.

 You’re also driven to provide novelty for the next session as the same stuff no longer generates enough dopamine and opioids.
-So you’ll have to roam the internet streets for novelty, fighting the pull to cross the line towards shocking material, this in turn generating more stress and leaving you unfulfilled after finishing.
+So you’ll have to roam the internet streets for novelty, fighting the pull to cross the line towards shocking material, which in turn generates more stress and leaves you unfulfilled after finishing.

-Concentration is also adversely affected due to dopamine receptors being culled due to natural tolerance to the large surges, reducing the benefit of smaller dopamine boosts from natural destressors.
+Concentration is also adversely affected as the dopamine receptors are culled due to natural tolerance to the large surges, reducing the benefit of smaller dopamine boosts from natural destressors.
 Your concentration and inspiration will be greatly boosted as this process is reduced.
 For many, it’s the concentration aspect that prevents them from succeeding with the willpower method, they could put up with the irritability and bad temper, but the failure to concentrate on something difficult once their crutch is removed ruins many.